Resources Overview

 | Printed by: | Guest user |

-| Date: | Wednesday, 3 December 2025, 9:27 PM |
+| Date: | Tuesday, 16 June 2026, 3:52 PM |

 Step 1: Budgeting and Risk Assessment Overview

-The Off-campus Activity Risk Assessment Form (PDF) is used to determine the level of risk for the proposed off-campus experience to prepare for single, compounding and cascading risk scenarios.
+The Off-Campus Activity Risk Assessment Form (PDF) is used to determine the level of risk for the proposed off-campus experience to prepare for single, compounding and cascading risk scenarios.

 - Please ensure inclusive elements of this risk plan are included.